fauz2003/100-Days-of-Devops/README.md

-# 100 Days of DevOps
+# Devops Course 2024

-A documentation of the next 100 days of mastering DevOps from scratch.
+A documentation of mastering DevOps from scratch.

 ## Blogs on Medium